Special Teams Coordinator and Assistant Head Coach

 In 2015, the group was led by Paredes, who made 41 of 47 field goals, 26 converts and seven singles for a West Division-leading total of 156 points.
 He earned West Division and CFL all-star nods and was the West’s finalist for the Most Outstanding Special Teams Player award.
 Maver was second in the league in punting average (45.7).

 In 2014, Paredes was tops in the CFL with 80 kickoffs for 5,052 yards.
-The Stamps did not give up a special-teams touchdown all season and the kickoff team led the league in average drive start.
-Special teams scored three touchdowns.
+The Stamps did not give up a special-teams touchdown all season and the kickoff team led the league in average drive start for opponents.
+Special while scoring three of their own.
 Maver was named a West Division all-star.

 The 2013 season produced three CFL all-stars for the Calgary special-teams unit in Paredes, Maver and returner Larry Taylor.
 Paredes’ exceptional season was highlighted by two new league records including longest consecutive field goal streak (39) and field-goal efficiency (94.7 per cent) and he was named the CFL’s Most Outstanding Special Teams Player.
 The Stamps also excelled on coverage, leading the league in net punting and placing second in kickoff coverage.

 In 2012, Stamps kickers Maver and Paredes were named CFL all-stars.
 Maver led the CFL in net punting with a 36.2-yard average while Paredes set a new franchise record and turned in the second-best single-season success rate in CFL history by converting 93.0 per cent of his field-goal attempts.
 The cover teams led the league in fewest big plays allowed while the Stamps ranked second in the CFL in big plays made by their own return teams.